onesuper/pandasticsearch/README.md

 ## Pandasticsearch = Elasticsearch + Pandas DataFrame

-Pandasticsearch is a lightweight Elasticsearch client for data-analysis purpose.
-It interprets query results into [Pandas](http://pandas.pydata.org) DataFrame objects for data analysis.
-This can be used to gain direct insight from Elasticsearch's analysis result, e.g. multi-level nested aggregation.
-Elasticsearch is skilled in real-time indexing, search and data-analysis.
-The results returned by Elasticsearch Rest API still require processing before data scientists can conduct an analysis on.
+Pandasticsearch is an Elasticsearch client for data-analysis purpose.
+It provides table-like access to Elasticsearch documents, similar to the Python Pandas library and R DataFrames.

 To install: